rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/02_entities.md

 > – _Wait... is this SQL?_ – I asked – _I thought you said this was not a query language._
 >
 > – _Yes.
-The platform work like this: we tell the platform where data is, what primitive data exists, and so one, by defining contracts in AnaLog.The platform runs those contracts and produces data assets which are like tables.
-We can then query those tables using our simplified flavour of SQL._
+Entities work like this: we tell the platform where the data for the entities is, and what structure it has by defining contracts in AnaLog.
+The platform then runs those contracts and produces queriable data assets, which are like SQL tables.
+We can query those tables using our simplified flavour of SQL._
 >
 > – _Oh, I see... so, the Customer entity is used to produce this table.
 Is it like a schema definition?_
 >